PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-mobile-wallet.md

 ---
-title: "How To Use The Mobile Wallet?"
+title: "How to Use the Mobile Wallet"
 ---

-# How To Use The Mobile Wallet?
+# How to Use the Mobile Wallet

 ## The Preparation